Semantically Adversarial Scenario Generation with Explicit Knowledge Guidance: Conclusion

 \section{Conclusion}

-In this paper, we explore semantically controllable data generation tasks with explicit knowledge integration.
-Inspired by the categorization of knowledge for the scene description, we design a tree-structured generative model to represent structured data.
+In this paper, we explore semantically adversarial generation tasks with explicit knowledge integration.
+Inspired by the categorization of knowledge for the driving scene description, we design a tree-structured generative model to represent structured data.
 We show that the two types of knowledge can be explicitly injected into the tree structure to guide and restrict the generation process efficiently and effectively.
-After considering explicit semantic knowledge, we verify that the generated data indeed contain fewer semantic constraint violations.
-Meanwhile, the generated data still maintain the diversity property and follow its original underlying distribution.
-Although we focus on the scene generation application, the SCG framework can be extended to other structured data generation tasks, such as chemical molecules and programming languages, which also show hierarchical property.
-One assumption of this work is that the knowledge is helpful or at least harmless as they are summarized and provided by domain experts, which needs careful examination in the future.
+After considering explicit semantic knowledge, we verify that the generated data contain dramatically fewer semantic constraint violations.
+Meanwhile, the generated data still maintain the diversity property and follow the original data distribution.
+Although we focus on the scene generation application, the SAG framework can be extended to other structured data generation tasks, such as chemical molecules and programming languages, showing the hierarchical properties.
+One limitation of this work is that we assume that the knowledge is helpful or at least harmless as they are summarized and provided by domain experts.
+However, the correctness of knowledge needs careful examination in the future.